 More innovations will also be coming.
 The next update is likely to focus first on improving PostNL’s disaster recovery capabilities, but other new features are currently being discussed.

 Fit for Digital Business

-DI-VISION Consulting helps customers in markets such as logistics, retail, and manufacturing improve critical business processes with the latest AWS Cloud technology.
+Architechts helps supply chain impact makers in markets such as food, logistics, retail and industry improve critical business processes with the latest AWS technology.

 Published February 2021